 Data ecosystems are a collection of infrastructure, analytics, and applications used to capture and analyze data.
 Data ecosystems provide companies with data that they rely on to understand their customers and to make better pricing, operations, and marketing decisions.
-And we will be focusing on two types of datasets in particular: static and real-time datasets.
+We will be focusing on two types of datasets in particular: static and real-time datasets.
 Static data is data that does not change after being recorded.
 It is a fixed data set.
-By contrast, realtime datasets are dynamic forms of data that evolve in… real time.
+By contrast, real-time datasets are dynamic forms of data that evolve in… real-time.

-Consider all of the organizations that use mapping, and as such use geographic coordinates, such as Esri, the United States Geological Survey (USGS), the latter of which is the United States of America’s National Mapping Agency.
-To understand how the supply chain would create an ecosystem here to help mapping organizations with their efforts, consider the three parts of the data supply chain, while also considering the three elements to every data ecosystem (infrastructure, analytics and applications).
+Consider all of the organizations that use mapping and as such use geographic coordinates, such as Esri, and the United States Geological Survey (USGS), the latter of which is the United States of America’s National Mapping Agency.
+To understand how the supply chain would create an ecosystem here to help map organizations with their efforts, consider the three parts of the data supply chain, while also considering the three elements of every data ecosystem (infrastructure, analytics, and applications).

 We use the analytics of a data ecosystem to search and summarize data within the infrastructure.
 This is crucial because analytics can provide far deeper insight into data.
 Analytics fall into the second part of the data supply chain.
-This where they manage and then enrich data.
-This is where even static data can sometimes become dynamic, because the results of an analysis can change over time.
+This is where they manage and then enrich data.
+This is where even static data can sometimes become dynamic because the results of an analysis can change over time.
 Geological surveys do not always have the same results, even though the locations remain the same.
-There’s also other kinds of information to examine, like who’s visiting what location and in what quantity?
-Through further enriching the data to provide more intuitive insights, organizations have the ability to use those insights to identify their desired conclusions, such as ideal customers.
+There’s also other kinds of information to examine, like who’s visiting what location and in what quantity.
+Through further enriching the data to provide more intuitive insights, organizations can use those insights to identify their desired conclusions, such as ideal customers.

-Through the creation and capturing of data from the supply-side of the supply chain, there comes a need for softwares that and services that capture and store data.
-We mentioned customer lists as the example of real-time datasets (or dynamic data) earlier, so we will continue using this example.
-Data on customers (names, emails, their status as ‘current’ or ‘former’ customers) is supplied, so organizations began to build the infrastructure of the data ecosystem of their customers.
+Through the creation and capturing of data from the supply side of the supply chain, there comes a need for software and services that capture and store data.
+We mentioned customer lists as an example of real-time datasets (or dynamic data) earlier, so we will continue using this example.
+Data on customers (names, emails, their status as ‘current’ or ‘former’ customers) is supplied, so organizations begin to build the infrastructure of the data ecosystem of their customers.
 We say it this particular way because every data ecosystem is different, varying from subject and organization.